Information

 You can get a large print paper form by contacting Social Security Scotland.

-If you want to change to being paid weekly in advance rather than every 4 weeks, you need to use our online change of circumstances form
+If you want to change to being paid weekly in advance rather than every 4 weeks, you can either:

 What happens if you tell Social Security Scotland about a change